Callistus25/alx-low_level_programming/0x0F-function_pointers/README.md

 3. A goal is not always meant to be reached, it often serves simply as something to aim at

-3-op_functions.c: File containing the following five functions:
+[3-op_functions.c](https://github.com/Callistus25/alx-low_level_programming/blob/master/0x0F-function_pointers/3-op_functions.c): File containing the following five functions:

-op_add: Returns the sum of a and b.
+	- op_add: Returns the sum of `a` and `b`.
-op_sub: Returns the difference of a and b.
+	- op_sub: Returns the difference of `a` and `b`.
-op_mul: Returns the product of a and b.
+	- op_mul: Returns the product of `a` and `b`.
-op_div: Returns the division of a by b.
+	- op_div: Returns the division of `a` by `b`.
-op_mod: Returns the remainder of the division of a by b.
+	- op_mod: Returns the remainder of the division of `a` by `b`.

-3-get_op_func.c: C function that selects the correct function from 3-op_functions.c to perform the operation asked by the user.
+[3-get_op_func.c](https://github.com/Callistus25/alx-low_level_programming/blob/master/0x0F-function_pointers/3-get_op_func.c): C function that selects the correct function from 3-op_functions.c to perform the operation asked by the user.
+	- Prototype: `int (*get_op_func(char *s))(int, int);`
+	- where `s` is the operator passed as argument to the program
+	- This function returns a pointer to the function that corresponds to the operator given as a parameter.
+Example: `get_op_func("+")` should return a pointer to the function `op_add`
+	- You are not allowed to use `switch` statements
+	- You are not allowed to use `for` or `do ... while` loops
+	- You are not allowed to use `goto`
+	- You are not allowed to use `else`
+	- You are not allowed to use more than one `if` statement in your code
+	- You are not allowed to use more than one `while` loop in your code

-If the operator argument s does not match any of the five expected operators (+, -, **, /, %), the function returns NULL.
+	- If `s` does not match any of the 5 expected operators `(+, -, *, /, %)`, return `NULL`
+	- You are only allowed to declare these two variables in this function:

-3-main.c: C program that performs simple mathematical operations.
+[3-main.c](https://github.com/Callistus25/alx-low_level_programming/blob/master/0x0F-function_pointers/3-main.c): C program that performs simple mathematical operations.

-Prints the result of the operation, followed by a new line.
-Usage ./a.out num1 operator num2
-The program assumes num1 and num2 are integers that can be converted from string input to int using atoi.
-The program assumes that the result of all operations can be stored in an int. operator is one of either + (addition), - (subtraction), * (multiplication), / (division), or % (modulo).
-If the number of arguments is incorrect, the program prints Error followed by a new line and exits with a status value of 98.
-If the operator is none of the above, the program prints Error followed by a new line and exits with a status value of 99.
-If the user tries to divide (/ or %) by 0, the program prints Error followed by a new line and exits with a status value of 100.
+	- You are not allowed to code any other function than main in this file
+	- You are not allowed to directly call `op_add`, `op_sub`, `op_mul`, `op_div` or `op_mod` from the main function
+	- You have to use atoi to convert arguments to `int`
+	- You are not allowed to use any kind of loop
+	- You are allowed to use a maximum of 3 `if` statements

 4. Most hackers are young because young people tend to be adaptable.
 As long as you remain adaptable, you can always be a good hacker

-100-main_opcodes.c: C program that prints the opcodes of its own main function, followed by a new line.
+	- [100-main_opcodes.c]: C program that prints the opcodes of its own main function, followed by a new line.
-Usage: ./main number_of_bytes
+	- Usage: `./main number_of_bytes`
+	- Output format:
-Opcodes are printed two-decimal long in hexadecimal, lowercase.
+		- the opcodes should be printed in hexadecimal, lowercase
+		- each opcode is two char long
+		- listing ends with a new line
+		- see example
+	- You are allowed to use `printf` and `atoi`
+	- You have to use `atoi` to convert the argument to an `int`
-If the number of arguments is incorrect, the program prints Error followed by a new line and exits with a status value of 2.
+	- If the number of argument is not the correct one, print `Error`, followed by a new line, and exit with the status `1`
+	- If the number of bytes is negative, print `Error`, followed by a new line, and exit with the status `2`
+	- You do not have to compile with any flags